si/readme/README.md

 ## 🗣️ About Me

-* I’m Si Jobling (aka _Si_ wherever possible) and I work on the Saved Items tech platform.
+* I’m Si Jobling (aka _Si_ wherever possible) and I work on the Saved Items API platform at ASOS.
 * My official title is “Agile Delivery Manager”, which roughly equates to `(isScrummaster || isFlowmaster || isAgileCoach) && isLineManager`
 * I started ASOS as a UI Engineer back in 2013 when there were just a handful of us.
 I tend to understand mostly what’s going on with all the applications but my coding skills are dwindling (see above).